MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

     ![Device serial number box](media/security-number.PNG "Device serial number box")

-7. Select the store you created earlier in the mobile app, and then select **Submit**.
+7. Select the store you created earlier in the mobile app, and then select

+    > [!IMPORTANT]
+    > Make sure to press the **Submit** button just once.
+When you press **Submit**, Connected Store starts processing the activation key generation.

     ![Select store name](media/select-store-name.PNG "Select store name")